Pakaday/OSU-Cybersecurity-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually.
-- What is the main advantage of automating configuration with Ansible?
-- The main advantage would be to automate and streamline multiple processes into one Ansible playbook rather than inputting the configurations manually into each configuration file.
+- The main advantage to this method is the ability to automate and streamline multiple processes into one Ansible playbook rather than inputting the configurations manually into each configuration file.

-The playbook implements the following tasks:
+The playbook implements the following tasks which are automated for quicker deployment, with the capability to deploy numerous versions with changes to the configurations:
-In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.
 - Install docker.io
 - Install pip3
 - Install Docker python module